ChrisKeefe/DontPanic/Analysis.md

 * Because the Message Class is data, we need something to get the message and deliver it to the user.

-* The Controller will help make the decisions.
-On which messages to recieve for the user, and will help keep messages relevant to preferences through keywords/tiers that are associated with Message Class.
+* The Controller will help make the decisions about which messages to receive for the user, and will help keep messages relevant to preferences through keywords/tiers that are associated with Message Class.